 Maclaren nodded.
-"Mount Ambartsumian Observatory, on Farside, Still a little dust and gas to bother us, of course, but I'll let the purists go out to Pluto Satellite and bring me back their plates."
+"Mount Ambarzumian Observatory, on Farside.
+Still a little dust and gas to bother us, of course, but I'll let the purists go out to Plato Satellite and bring me back their plates."

-"And ...
-No. Forgive me."
+"And-No. Forgive me."
 Ryerson shook his blond head.

 "Go on."
-Maclaren, seated in a voluptuous form-fit lounger, offered a box of cigarets.
-He thought he knew Ryerson's type, serious, gifted, ambitious, but awe-smitten at the gimcrack feet of someone's hereditary technic rank.
-"Go ahead," he invited.
+Maclaren, seated in a voluptuous formfit lounger, offered a box of cigarettes.
+He thought he knew Ryerson's type, serious, gifted, ambitious, but awe-smitten at the gimcrack fact of someone's hereditary technic rank.
+"Go ahead," he in-vited.
 "I don't embarrass easy."

-"I was only wondering . . . who paid for your trips . . . the observatory or-"
+"I was only wondering . . . who paid for all your trips, the observatory or---"

 "Great ancestors!
-The observatory!"
-Maclaren threw back his head and laughed with the heartiness of a man who had never had to be cautious.
-It rang above the low music and cultivated chatter; the ecdysiast paused an instant on her stage.
+The observatory?"
+Maclaren threw back his head and laughed with the heartiness of a man who had never had to be very cautious.
+It rang above the low music and cultivated chatter; even the ecdysiast paused an instant on her stage.

 "My dear old colleague," said Maclaren, "I not only pay my own freight, I am expected to contribute generously toward the expenses of the institution.
 At least," he added, "my father is.
 But where else would money for pure research come from?
 You can't tax it out of the lower commons, y' know.
 They haven't got it.
 The upper commons are already taxed to the limit, short of pushing them back down into the hand-to-mouth masses.
 And the Protectorate rests on a technic class serving but not paying.
 That's the theory, anyhow: in practice, of course, a lot of 'em do neither.
 But how else would you support abstract science, except by patronage?
-Thank the Powers for the human snob instinct.
-It keeps both research and art alive."
+Thank the Powers for the human snob instinct, it keeps both research and art alive."

-Ryerson looked alarmed, glanced about as if expecting momentary arrest, finally lowered himself to the edge of a chair and almost whispered: "Yes, sir, yes, I know, naturally.
-I was just not so . . . so familiar with the details of . . . financing."
+Ryerson looked alarmed; glanced about as if expecting mo-mentary arrest, finally lowered himself to the edge of a chair and almost whispered: "Yes, sir, yes, I know, naturally.
+I was just not so . . . so familiar with the details of . . . financ-ing."